dankmem/GameTranslationOverlay/README.md

 Modify translationoverlay.py to adjust settings your prefrences

         chatbox x1, y1, x2, y2 using coordinates.
 Default should be fine for default league of legends chat box placement on 1080p

          screenshot key(= by default) and other settings.

-  Text color/font, sizing, location.
+         color/font, sizing, location.

 After launching and you see tk inter window/test overlay go in game and when there is chat you want to translate press enter to open chat box and then press your screenshot key (= default).
 The application should screenshot your chat box region, extract the in game text, send it to google for translation then the overlay window should update to show the translated text.